-Initially, the vehicle’s 226 cubic-inch L-head four-cylinder engine yielded 30 horsepower, thus the Model 30 moniker.
-Later on, the Model 30’s upgraded 366 cubic-inch engine provided 40 to 50 horsepower.
+Initially, the vehicle’s 226-cubic inch, L-head, four-cylinder engine yielded 30 horsepower, thus the Model 30 moniker.
+Later, the Model 30’s upgraded 366-cubic inch engine provided 40 to 50 horsepower.

 The “Fat Man” and a Great Start

 The hinged steering wheel featured on the Model 30 was dubbed the “Fat Man.”
-It allowed larger drivers to move the steering wheel away from their bodies giving more space for a driver to climb into and out of the vehicle with a greater measure of comfort and grace.
+It allowed larger drivers to move the steering wheel away from their bodies giving them more space to climb into — and out of — the vehicle with a greater measure of comfort and grace.